Norbiox/recruitment_task/README.md

 ## Description

-This repository contains application that is solution for reqruitment task.
+This repository contains application that is solution for recruitment task.
 Task is described in [task_description.md](https://github.com/Norbiox/recruitment_task/blob/master/task_description.md).

 As a solution django application was created, dockerized and deployed on Heroku.